Session 07-06 - Contingency Tables

 • Formula method vs contingency table method

-• Interpreting low-prevalence results
+• Interpreting low base rate results

 Learning Objectives